There was a man, Abdullah, who loved Allah and the Prophet so much that the Prophet (peace be upon him) had to declare about him:

 When anyone made a mistake, there was no end of brotherly support from others in society who were more than willing to lend a helping hand and get that person back on track.

 Another lesson the Prophet’s conduct shows us is the importance of maintaining a positive outlook.

-In spite of the fact that Abdullah was frequently being summoned before the Prophet (peace be upon him) for public drunkenness, the Prophet drew everyone’s attention to one of Abdullah’s positive qualities – that he loved Allah and His Messenger.
+In spite of the fact that Abdullah the alcoholic was frequently being summoned before the Prophet (peace be upon him), the Prophet drew everyone’s attention to one of Abdullah’s positive qualities – that he loved Allah and His Messenger.

 Yet, when we think about this particular quality, we find that it was not something unique for Abdullah, but a quality that all believers have in common.
 Nevertheless, the Prophet (peace be upon him) chose to praise Abdullah for this reason.